A signature is the most basic way to indicate your agreement to a contract. No matter whether your signature’s messy or unusual, it is legally valid.

 - Size Matters

 Pay special attention to the size of the letters or symbols you use.
-It’s best to keep a balance between the size of your handwriting and that of your signature.
+It’s best to balance the size of your handwriting and your signature.

-Underlines are neat, so consider using them in your signature.
-We suggest that you stick to just one underline instead of adding two or more.
+The underlines are neat, so consider using them in your signature.
+We suggest you stick to just one underline instead of adding two or more.

 Can Your Signature Be Anything?
 Here’s What You Need To Remember

-To sum up, most laws state that your signature can be anything, as long as you indicate a willingness to agree to the terms of the contract you’re signing.
+Most laws state that your signature can be anything if you indicate a willingness to agree to the terms of the contract you’re signing.
 Electronic signatures are the best way to reduce susceptibility to fraud and avoid the tedious work of signing documents with a consistent style.